sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sshexport</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Install your SSH keys on remote sites
+Short desc    : Install your SSH keys on remote sites
 URL          : http://www.catb.org/~esr/sshexport
-Лицензия     : BSD and ISC
+License      : BSD and ISC
-Описание     : This script tries to export SSH public keys to specified sites.
+Descript     : This script tries to export SSH public keys to specified sites.
              : It will walk the user through generating key pairs if it doesn't
              : find any to export.
 It handles all the fiddly details, like
              : remembering the SSH key file names, updating the authorized_keys